PaulAnton03/oopp/README.md

 Add your own name (do not add the names for others!) to the section below.

 ## Description of project
 Talio is a task management application that enables users to organize their work into lists and prioritize them.
-The application has a client-server architecture where users can connect to a server to manage their tasks.
-The application is built with Spring/JavaFX and uses HTTP,JSON, and WebSockets for client-server communication.
+The application has a client-server architecture where users can connect to a server to manage their tasks, allowing users to access their boards from anywhere at anytime, over the internet.
+The application is built with Spring and JavaFX, and uses HTTP, JSON, and WebSockets for client-server communication.

 ## Group members